coreos/docs/os/provisioning.md

 etcd:
 ```

-Adding onto this, the desired version of etcd can also be specified.
-The following example Container Linux Config will provision a new Container Linux machine to fetch and run the etcd service, version 3.1.6:
+Extend the definition to specify the version of etcd to run.
+The following example will provision a new Container Linux machine to fetch and run the etcd service, version 3.1.6:

 ```container-linux-config:norender
 etcd:
   version: 3.1.6
 ```

-The next example Container Linux Config is more realistic.
-It uses variable replacement to configure the etcd service with the provisioning target's public and private IPv4 addresses, making it repeatable across a group of machines:
+Use variable replacement to configure the etcd service with the provisioning target's public and private IPv4 addresses, making it repeatable across a group of machines.

 ```container-linux-config:norender
 etcd: